carpentries/instructor-training/_episodes/05-memory.md

 For our workshops, this means the instructor should say out loud commands as they type them on the screen while engaging learners in [participatory live coding]({{ page.root }}/14-live/).

-## Guided Practice at Work: Faded Examples
+## Guided Practice at Work

 How do we implement guided practice, lessening the burden of extraneous cognitive load and allow people to focus on what's important?
-There are many different types of exercises that implement this guided practice; in this section we will focus on one called *faded examples*.
+There are many different types of exercises that implement this guided practice; some are listed in this [blog post by Greg Wilson][GW-exercise-post], including Parson's Problems and labelling diagrams.

+To learn more about a specific guided practice exercise called *faded examples*, read on.

 According to cognitive load theory, searching for a solution strategy is an extra burden